X9VoiD/gen3_inventory_system/docs/user_requirements.md

 **1. Introduction**

-This document outlines the user requirements for the new inventory management system for [Client's Business Name/School Bookstore].
+This document outlines the user requirements for the new inventory management system for Gen3 Bookstore.
 It details the functionalities the system must provide (functional requirements) and the qualities the system must possess (non-functional requirements).

 **2. User Roles**